disktree/drylungs/content/records/mdma002/index.md

 name: "A Comprehensive Guide To Dismantling The Weapons Of Mass Destruction"
 date: 2012-12-01
 artists: ["Raven"]
+description: "Black vinyl with big center holes (white labels) and the cover printed onto a folded A4 piece of paper, comes with an extra inlay sheet.
+Limited to 200 copies."
 format: {
     type: Vinyl,
     size: 7